awara-coder/awara-coder.github.io/README.md

 - Add the data.json more extensible.
 - Add support to release from a new branch and faster loading via minimization and bundling.
 - Add support for running tests before deployment in CI.
+- Fix the blue line thickness issue.
+- Enhance the accomplishments section with links.

 ## License